 The California State Highway Engineer noted in a letter to the AASHO Executive Secretary dated April 13th, 1931, that the Eherenburg Bridge was to be purchased by the States of California and Arizona.

+which added the East Colorado Street Extension as a State Highway.
 California Highways Highway Chronology Chapter 3; A Significant System is Created 1933-1946

 Prior to the fourth Figuroa Street Tunnel being completed during 1936 US 99 used an interim alignment to reach downtown Los Angeles multiplexed with US 66.
 US 99/US 66 followed Solano Avenue and Broadway into downtown where they met US 101/LRN 2 at Sunset Boulevard.
-The 1935-1963 alignment of US Route 99 in the Los Angeles-Redlands corridor will be discussed in a future Gribblenation blog.
-Once said blog is completed, I will post a link below.

 Looking to explore the 1935-1963 alignment of US Route 99 between Los Angeles and Redlands?

 Continuing north on US Route 99 to the Ridge Route?